Snap-sec/blog/_posts/[DRAFT]2026-08-12-CustomDBAccess.md

 ![Image 6](/assets/images/unauth6.png)

-The screenshot contains the endpoint parameter information and the reported impact for each affected endpoint.
+The screenshot contains the endpoint parameter information and the potential impact associated with each affected endpoint.

 The combination of these capabilities could provide an unauthorized role with significant control over users stored within the custom database.